 You have two ways to collect and interpret this data.

-You can also use granular audience segmentation to monitor how specific campaigns resonate with a target group, identified based on behavioral, geographic, or demographic data.
+You can also use granular audience segmentation to monitor how specific campaigns resonate with a target audience — identified based on behavioral, geographic, or demographic data.

-Ad campaign effectiveness has long been a debatable industry issue.
+Ad campaign effectiveness has long been up for debate in the marketing industry.
 Can we really pair each dollar spent to a particular outcome?
-Far from always.
+Not always.
 Does that mean that “guesstimation” is our best choice when it comes to measuring ad and brand performance?
-Hopefully, this guide proved otherwise!
+Hopefully, this article proved otherwise!

-Metrics are critical.
-They serve a dual purpose — help formalize campaign goals and set the baselines for tracking.
+1. Metrics are critical.
+They serve a dual purpose — to help formalize campaign goals and to set the baselines for tracking.
 Without proper metrics, you cannot tell if an ad campaign delivers on the set goals or not.

-Experiment with different attribution models.
-No model is perfect.
-But each provides a different type of visibility into your marketing channels and their contribution to conversions.
+3. Experiment with different attribution models.
+No model is perfect, but each provides a different type of visibility into your marketing channels and their contribution to conversions.
 Configure your analytics tools to capture granular traffic insights for different audience segments, campaign types, and marketing channels.

-Fill in the knowledge gaps with brand performance tracking.
-Use advanced audience segmentation and brand monitoring tools to pinpoint your most valuable audiences and drive awareness among them.
+Fill in the knowledge gaps with data from brand tracking software and use advanced audience segmentation to pinpoint your most valuable audiences and drive awareness within them.